Jayabodhankar03/BookStoreApplication/README.md

 application simplifies the process of buying and selling books online and provides a centralized system to handle bookstore management effectively.

-#📙 Need for the Project:
+#📙 Need for the Project📚:
 • To automate and digitalize traditional bookstore operations.
 • To provide an online platform where users can explore and purchase books anytime.
 • To enable easy inventory management and order tracking for the admin.